 The IELTS Reading paper is probably different from other reading exams you've taken before.
 It certainly requires some special skills and strategies in order to do well.
 So that's what we're going to look at in this lesson.
 We're going to present what's called, the SUN Method.
 And this is an approach to answer IELTS reading questions that should help you In order to control the amount of time that you spend on each reading passage and to answer each question type effectively.
-Show Transcript
+Read full transcript

 So, let's take a look at this method and how it can help you on the reading paper.
 First I wanna start by discussing just very quickly the standard approach to taking a reading exam.
 This is something that you've probably done before, in your English classes.
 So the standard approach, is to carefully read a passage from beginning to end, and then answer comprehension questions about the passage.